Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- With 16 targets in the red zone this season, Cooper has been on the receiving end of 17.4% of his team's 92 red zone pass attempts.
+- Cooper (16 red zone targets) has been the recipient of 17.4% of his team's 92 red zone pass attempts.

-- The Cowboys have thrown the ball in 58.4% of their plays from scrimmage this year while running the ball 41.6% of the time.
-This offensive attack ranks first in the NFL in points scored.
+- The Cowboys, who rank first in the NFL in points scored, have attempted a pass 58.4% of the time while running the ball 41.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with the Eagles.